united-adstir/prebid.github.io/.github/pull_request_template.md

 ## 📋 Checklist
 <!-- Remove items that don't apply and/or select an item by changing [ ] to [x] -->
-- [ ] Related pull requests in prebid.js or server are linked -> Paste link in this list or reference it on the PR itself
+- [x] Related pull requests in prebid.js or server are linked -> {prebid.jsのPRリンクを貼る}
-- [ ] For new adapters check [submitting your adapter docs](https://docs.prebid.org/dev-docs/bidder-adaptor.html#submitting-your-adapter)
+- [x] For new adapters check [submitting your adapter docs](https://docs.prebid.org/dev-docs/bidder-adaptor.html#submitting-your-adapter)